umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 ## appSettings.json transforms

-On Umbraco Cloud, projects by default comes with an appSettings.json file for each of your different environments that is available on Umbraco Cloud.
+On Umbraco Cloud, projects by default comes with an **appSettings.json** file for each of your different environments that is available on Umbraco Cloud.

-With this you can add different  environment specific settings.
+With this you can add different  environment specific settings to your project.

-To edit the appSetting.json files for the different environments, the Umbraco Cloud project needs to be cloned down to your local machine and edit the files from your code editor.
+To edit the **appSetting.json** files for the different environments, the Umbraco Cloud project needs to be cloned down to your local machine and edit the files from your code editor.

 ![appSettings.json transforms](images/appSettings.png)